 Rainbow cichlid pets

-As mentioned earlier, their colours can also change depending on their mood, especially during the time of spawning.
+As mentioned earlier, their colors can also change depending on their mood, especially during the time of spawning.
 They generally have a golden to orange body and exhibit beautiful blue hues on their fins and lower body, along with their fin tips.